Exploring mark-making as meditation

 Mindful Drawing is a form of practice where we apply the principles of mindfulness – paying attention with kindly awareness and without judging – to mark making.

-In three 90 minute online sessions explore the drawing experience paying particular attention to the body and how we perceive ourselves and others through the senses.
-Moreover, notice how we relate to the experience.
+In this weekend workshop we will explore the drawing experience paying particular attention to the body and how we perceive ourselves and others through the senses, as well as noticing how we relate to the experience.
 We will not be learning how to draw but rather how to pay attention and let go of preconceived ideas.

 We will focus on the process of mark-making without worrying about outcome or feeling pressured to create something.
 Instead, we draw our experience of what we see and feel and reflect on what we notice.

-- No experience in drawing or meditation needed.
+No experience in drawing or meditation needed.
 Materials list will be sent upon booking.

 Anna Black has been teaching mindfulness to the general public and corporate sector since 2006.
 She has a Masters in Mindfulness-based Approaches to Health from the University of North Wales, Bangor.
 She is the author of Living in the Moment (Cico Books, 2012), Mindfulness @ Work (Cico Books, 2014), The Pocket Book of Mindfulness (Cico Books, 2015) and A Year of Living Mindfully (Cico Books, 2015) and Mindfulness on the Go (Cico Books, 2017), My Mindfulness Journal (2019), A Year of Living Kindfully (2020).
 Her books have sold over 175,000 copies worldwide and been translated into six languages.
 Anna is also the UK’s only certified and licensed Drawing on the Right Side of the Brain teacher and she has been running 5-day drawing courses since 2007.
 In her Mindful Drawing workshops, which she has been delivering since 2014, she brings these two strands together.Visit Tutor's Website